1j01/voxelite/README.md

 * could send the voxel data for use in the fragment shader, instead of precomputing textures on the CPU

 * could maybe have the chunk geometry generated in a geometry/vertex shader, but I doubt this would be a bottleneck, so there's probably no point!

+## plan b (or is it c? i think it's c, technically)

+if voxelface doesn't work out (and it probably won't), I have some ideas about optimizing a raymarcher, based on existing ideas about optimizing raymarchers, but what seems like the logical next step(s) (to me)

+* instead of just signed distance fields (spherical or cuboidal), six fields, one for each direction
+	* check for the minimum of the values for each of the 3 directions a ray is going
+		* maybe do something fancier/faster for when its direction vector is at least twice as much in one direction as another?
+			* (imagine a ray going along above a surface mostly parallel to it but still technically towards it in terms of just the signs of the components of its direction vector)
+	* this would involve a lot more data, six channels per voxel instead of one (excluding regular voxel data like material/color) which might make this less feasible
+		* reading from a much larger texture at 6 different points (or from six different textures) might be too big a performance hit
+		* if storing it in a texture the same size as with regular signed distance fields, unpacking a value into six values might be too slow and might severely limit the data (highest jump posibility, or well, I guess it could be scaled, e.g. 4 voxels minimum/unit jump, so just the fidelity/level of the optimization (to be clear, the end result would be the same other than speed, I don't mean fidelity of the rendered output)))

+* while we're storing extra data, why not store that same sort of data for (jumps within) 1. the single chunk and 2. a neighborhod of chunks
+	* (using the term neighborhoods rather than groups because they can overlap)
+	* when a chunk is modified, it can invalidate chunks within the neighborhood size, but they can fall back to the
+	* the size could be 3x3x3 or whatever works best (maybe 3x3x1 if chunks are tall, or even 15x15x5 if it turns out this works well for many chunks; but it depends a lot on chunk size!)
+	* could maybe even *progressively* reoptimize, in a scanning matter, for the different directions, on the GPU

+but idk i've never implemented a ray/path tracer/marcher/caster/renderer

+i think i understand them enough to *hypothesize* about some optimizations, but i really don't know... like how to go about doing them on the GPU (how the shader accesses the data etc.)